International Development MPH (Masters in Public Health)

 A combination of interdisciplinary and international perspectives;

-Support for developing professional skills including analytic, funding application, project organization and management and communication skills;
+Support for developing professional skills including analytic, funding application, project organisation and management and communication skills;

 The unique guarantee of a placement-based dissertation combining professional experience and academic research;